komalnaseem/KomalGitHub/kn/readme.txt

 * Based on Underscores http://underscores.me/, (C) 2012-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 * normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)

+==Custom Settings ==

+//Theme Options Page//

+The theme options page includes three options that the user can include on the live site.

+1. A textbox to display your email: This allows the user to simply type in their email address and click 'Save Changes' for this option to show on the live site.
+2. A textbox to display your cell phone number: This allows the user to simply type in their cellphone number and click 'Save Changes' for this option to display on the live site.
+3. A textbox to display your Facebook URL: This allows the user to simply type in their Facebook URL and click 'Save Changes' for this option to show on the live site.

+Note: The user must type in information in the textbox area for the email, cell phone number and email address to show up on the live site.
+For example, if no email is inserted, then no text for an email will show up on the live site, and so forth, for the other two options.